 If you’re in the midst of divorce muck—- be it contemplating if you should separate from your spouse, actually in the process of litigating or mediating your divorce, or recovering from the existential and financial whiplash that accompanies divorce—- you can likely benefit from a Divorce Coach.
 Here’s why:

-HOW A DIVORCE COACH CAN SAVE YOU MONEY
+HOW DIVORCE COACHING CAN SAVE YOU MONEY

 If you’re reading these words and thinking, “No, thankyouverymuch, I do not need yet another professional who’s going to take my time and my money,” hear me out.
 A Divorce Coach is different than your therapist, your financial planner, and your attorney.
 All of those folks are invaluable travel buddies on your divorce journey, but you’re likely bleeding money leaning on these professionals in ways they’re not best equipped to handle (Read: You’re paying them to ask questions they can’t answer).